sergiodxa/remix-i18next/README.md

 ### Usage

-Now, in your `app/root.tsx` file create a loader if you don't have one with the following code.
+Now, in your `app/root.tsx` or `app/root.jsx` file create a loader if you don't have one with the following code.

 ```tsx
 import { json, LoaderFunction } from "@remix-run/node";